2018 Youth Sailing World Championships Sustainability Report

 The committee also laid out five critical areas for the plan to cover: environmental impact, behavioral habits, education programs, gender/nationality representation, and legacy programs.

 “Every organizer running a sustainable event will face unique challenges.
 Challenges for CCYC included hydrating over 500 people in extremely hot, humid conditions; composting when the city had no compost facilities; making changes amid skepticism and apprehension; working with vendors who were chosen prior to the decision to run an environmentally friendly event; and more.
 There was no blueprint for us to follow.
 The 2018 YSWC was the first YSWC to include an environmental focus.
-We were truly breaking new ground.” – Elizabeth Kratzig, Green Team Co-Chairman, 2018 Youth Sailing World Championship Committee Volunteer
+We were truly breaking new ground.” – Elizabeth Kratzig, Green Team Co-Chair, 2018 Youth Sailing World Championship Committee Volunteer

 The hard work of the green team committee proves that a dedicated group of volunteers, supported by the organization authority, can bring forth excellent results, which are detailed in the report’s 85 pages.
 Below is a selection of highlights: